TallerWebSolutions/tallarini/README.md

-Tallarini is a base theme built upon Radix.
+Tallerini is a base theme built upon Radix.